 Before You Go

 We issue a Travel Advisory for each country of the world.
 Travel Advisories follow a consistent format and use plain language to help U.S. citizens find and use important security information.
-Travel Advisories apply up to four standard levels of advice, give a description of the risks, and provide clear actions U.S. citizens should take to help ensure their safety.
+Travel Advisories apply up to four standard levels of advice, describe the risks, and provide clear actions U.S. citizens should take to help ensure their safety.

 The Travel Advisory appears at the top of each country page, with a color corresponding to each level: